 Thai Houses Not Maintained Well – Many houses in Thailand, particularly the townhouse or ‘mooban’ type, are not well maintained.
 When you rent or buy one, all those problems that should have been taken care of years ago suddenly become your responsibility.

 In other words, you must find someone you absolutely trust with your money.
 Especially as, if you cannot trust them, they can and sometimes do walk off with a foreigner’s home.
-(It has happened more times than is funny with Thai wives).
 After all, in the eyes of the law it is not your home, it is theirs, as it is registered in their name.

 Foreigners are allowed to own apartments though.
-So, if you buy an apartment everything can go in your name, and there is no need to worry about someone else suddenly deciding they are the one that owns it.
+So, if you buy an apartment, it can legally be in your name, and there is no need to worry about someone else suddenly deciding they are the one that owns it.